DKMEW/Coffee-Machine/README.md

 # Coffee-Machine
-# The point of this is to show you can code anything eveen without the hardware.
+# The point of this is to show you can code anything even without the hardware.

-We can determine the machanics that would be working inside a smart IOT coffee machine.
+#We can determine the machanics that would be working inside a smart IOT coffee machine.

 The coffee machine in this code.